soramicha/chatroomprogram/README.md

-# TWOCHAT: Chat Room Program
+# TWO/CHAT: Chat Room Program

 #### *Video Demo:* https://youtu.be/6a9CUzjS7qw
 #### *Description:* This is a chatroom program that allows two users to communicate with one another.
 In order to make this work, the curses library is necessary to be downloaded.